 Our costs are ballpark averages – get a local tradesperson to quote now

-Laminate worktops – They are a budget-friendly option that can mimic the appearance of more costly materials, although they are unlikely to last as long and can be damaged easily.
+- Laminate worktops – These are a budget-friendly option that can mimic the appearance of more costly materials.
+That said, they are unlikely to last as long and can be damaged easily.

-Wooden worktops – This material can look excellent but requires regular upkeep, making them an often costly option.
+- Wooden worktops – This material can look excellent but requires regular upkeep, making them an often costly option in the long term.

-Granite worktops – No two cuts will be the same with this natural stone.
-It offers an incredible look and is exceptionally durable.
-It’s difficult to scratch, and you will find this material stays looking shiny and new for years to come.
-They are porous but will be sealed, meaning day to day cleaning is simple.
-Over time, if this seal does begin to wear, you might find your worktop is susceptible to staining and liquid absorption.
+- Granite worktops – No two cuts will be the same with this natural stone.
+It’s exceptionally durable, difficult to scratch, and will stay looking shiny and new for years to come.
+Granite worktops are porous but will be sealed, meaning day-to-day cleaning is simple – over time, if this seal does begin to wear, you might find your worktop is susceptible to staining and liquid absorption.

 How to choose cupboards for your new kitchen